uccser/cs-unplugged/docs/source/developer/translation_infrastructure.rst

 Crowdin bot is implemented as a number of cron jobs running on a Compute Engine VM.
 Each of the above tasks is stateless and runs as a scheduled cron job, independently from one another.
-The frequency of each task can be varied by modifying the crontab entry in ``setup-instance.py``.
+The frequency of each task can be varied by modifying the crontab entry in ``setup-instance.sh``.
 Currently each task is run once per day, staggered by 1 hour, starting from midnight NZDT.

 Scripts